 The two U.S Tier 1 cellular carriers have distribution and sales channels many times larger than the existing sales channels of the Company.
-With around 9.7 million commercial vehicles and over 3.5 million first responder vehicles that have yet transitioned to cellular based technology, the Company sees the U.S market as its largest opportunity with a total addressable market well over \$13 billion.
-These Tier 1 cellular carriers have a keen interest in launching the UV350 as it allows for new SIM card activations and increased ARPU from existing customers with corporate and first responder fleets while targeting new customers with a unique, dedicated, multi-purpose in-vehicle smartphone
+With an estimated 17 million commercial vehicles including 3.5 million first responder vehicles, the Company sees the U.S market as its largest opportunity with a total addressable market over \$17 billion.
+These Tier 1 cellular carriers have a keen interest in launching the UV350 as it allows for new SIM card activations in commercial vehicles and increased ARPU from existing customers with corporate and first responder fleets while targeting new customers with a unique, dedicated, multi-purpose in-vehicle smartphone.

-Siyata Mobile Inc. is also in discussions with a leading global Land Mobile Radio ("LMR") provider as an additional channel for sales of the UV350.
+Siyata Mobile Inc. is also in advanced contract negotiations with a leading global Land Mobile Radio ("LMR") provider as an additional major channel for sales of the UV350.